 However, these advances are still insufficient to satisfy the design requirements and constraints for mobile devices due to the high latency on the high-resolution inputs (see Figure~\ref{fig:latency_comp}).
 Recently there is a surge of interest in building a Transformer-based semantic segmentation.
 In order to reduce the computation cost at high resolution, TopFormer~\cite{zhang2022topformer} dedicates to applying the global attention at a $1/64$ scale of the original input, which definitely harms the segmentation performance.

-To solve the dilemma of high-resolution computation for pixel-wise segmentation task and low latency requirement on the mobile device in a performance harmless way, we propose a family of mobile-friendly Transformer-based semantic segmentation model, dubbed as \textit{squeeze-enhanced Axial Transformer} (SeaFormer), which reduces the computational complexity of axial attention from $\mathcal{O}((H+W)HW)$ to $\mathcal{O}(HW)$, to achieve superior accuracy-efficiency trade-off on mobile devices and fill the vacancy of mobile-friendly efficient Transformer.
+To solve the dilemma of high-resolution computation for pixel-wise segmentation task and low latency requirements on the mobile device in a performance-harmless way, we propose a family of mobile-friendly Transformer-based semantic segmentation models, dubbed squeeze-enhanced Axial Transformer (SeaFormer), which reduces the computational complexity of axial attention from $\mathcal{O}((H+W)HW)$ to $\mathcal{O}(HW)$, to achieve superior accuracy-efficiency trade-off on mobile devices and fill the vacancy of mobile-friendly efficient Transformer.

 The core building block \textit{squeeze-enhanced Axial attention} (SEA attention) seeks to squeeze (pool) the input feature maps along the horizontal/vertical axis into a compact column/row and computes self-attention.
 We concatenate query, keys and values to compensate the detail information sacrificed during squeeze and then feed it into a depth-wise convolution layer to enhance local details.
 The SEA attention module is a novel enhancement designed to reduce computational complexity, making it suitable for mobile devices without sacrificing performance.